-Notting Hill is situated in west London and is popular for its Portobello Road Market and Notting Hill Carnival.
-Yes; you heard it right.
+Notting Hill is a vibrant and trendy area in west London, famous for its Portobello Road Market and Notting Hill Carnival.

 Notting Hill Carnival is an event of joy and pleasure celebrating rich Caribbean culture.

-The carnival is the world’s second-biggest carnival of its kind and the third-largest street festival in Europe.
+The carnival is the world’s second-biggest carnival and the third-largest street festival in Europe.

 1. History of Notting Hill Carnival

-Notting Hill Carnival has always been a part of street culture in Kennington since 1966.
-It’s an event of joy and a colourful celebration full of Carribean Culture.
+Notting Hill Carnival has been a part of street culture in Kennington since 1966.
+It’s an event of joy and a colourful celebration of the Carribean Culture.

-It all started back in 1956 when Claudia Jones, a Trinidadian Human Rights activist started this event in St Pancras Townhall to celebrate Caribbean culture and alleviate racial issues to maintain harmony among clans.
+It all started in 1956 when Claudia Jones, a Trinidadian human rights activist, organized this event in St Pancras Townhall to celebrate Caribbean culture and alleviate racial issues to maintain harmony among clans.

-Another reason was the death of Kelso Cochrane, a racially oppressed lawyer who was killed for certain racial agenda.
-All these threads of events lead to creating a strong fabric of the local culture of rage and outbursts.
+Another reason was the death of Kelso Cochrane, a racially oppressed lawyer who was killed for a particular racial agenda.
+All these events threads create a strong fabric of the local culture of rage and outbursts.

 2. The Carnival Weekend

-Notting Hill Carnival is an annual event featured for two days.
-Sundays are usually family days and the traditional celebration of J’ouvert takes place.
+Notting Hill Carnival is an annual event that is featured for two days.
+Sundays are usually family days, and the traditional celebration of J’ouvert takes place.

 3. Parade Route of the Carnival